The Stiff Price of Getting a Cash Advance Online

 If an individual has claimed bankruptcy, then a cash advance may be the only way for him or her to gain access to emergency cash.
 Repaying the cash advance in full and on time can help the person start to rebuild his or her credit score.
 ZeroMillion reports that the key to avoiding additional debt trouble is to use cash advances for financial emergencies only.

 While expensive, cash advance online loans can save some borrowers money in the long run.
 For instance, mortgage lenders charge high late fees.
 In fact, these fees are frequently around $85, so a short-term cash advance loan is often more affordable than paying a mortgage payment late.
 Also, if a person’s credit history is on the line, it may be more cost-effective to take the hit from the cash advance loan fees than it is for a person to sacrifice his or her credit score.
 When a person’s credit history loses a few points, he or she could suffer lasting effects for years.
 Borrowing money may suddenly become a lot more expensive.

 More than a One-Time Thing

 A major problem with short-term loans is that they’re not usually a one-time thing.
-A study completed by the Consumer Financial Protection Bureau found that most short-term loan customers apply for three or more loans in a year.
+A study completed by the Consumer Financial Protection Bureau found that most short-term loan customers request three or more loans in a year.
 In fact, more borrowers take out 20 or more short-term loans than they do one or two.
 This is when the price of cash advance loans becomes especially stiff.
 When a loan is rolled into a new one, lenders add fees that often wind up totaling a higher amount than what was originally borrowed.

 The Unforeseen Financial Costs of Being Human